-As of February 28, 2021, we owned three pending U.S. provisional patent applications, two pending U.S. non-provisional patent applications, four pending Patent Cooperation Treaty, or PCT, patent applications, and five pending ex-U.S. patent applications that relate to FHD-286, including its composition and various methods of use.
-Any U.S. or ex-U.S. patent that may issue from these patent applications would be scheduled to expire between 2039-2041, excluding any additional term for patent term adjustment or patent term extension, if applicable.
+As of March 1, 2023, we owned two U.S. patents, four pending U.S. provisional patent applications, five pending U.S. non-provisional patent applications, two pending PCT, patent applications, and 45 pending ex-U.S. patent applications that relate to FHD-286, including its composition and various methods of use.
+Any U.S. or ex-U.S. patent that may issue from these patent applications would be scheduled to expire between 2039-2043, excluding any additional term for patent term adjustment or patent term extension, if applicable.

-As of February 28, 2021, we owned one pending U.S. provisional patent applications, two pending U.S. non-provisional patent applications, and three pending Patent Cooperation Treaty, or PCT, patent applications, and five pending ex-U.S. patent applications that relate to FHD-609, including its composition and various methods of use.
-Any U.S. or ex-U.S. patent that may issue from a non-provisional patent application claiming priority to these applications would be scheduled to expire between 2039-2041, excluding any additional term for patent term adjustment or patent term extension, if applicable.
+As of March 1, 2023, we owned five pending U.S. provisional patent applications, four pending U.S. non-provisional patent applications, three pending PCT patent application, and 24 pending ex-U.S. patent applications that relate to FHD-609, including its composition and various methods of use.
+Any U.S. or ex-U.S. patent that may issue from a non-provisional patent application claiming priority to these applications would be scheduled to expire between 2039-2043, excluding any additional term for patent term adjustment or patent term extension, if applicable.

 Prosecution of most of our PCT patent applications and our provisional patent applications has not commenced and will not commence unless and until they are timely converted into U.S. non-provisional or national stage applications.
 Prosecution is a lengthy process, during which the scope of the claims initially submitted for examination by the USPTO or other foreign jurisdiction are often significantly narrowed by the time they issue, if they issue at all.
-Any of our pending PCT patent applications are not eligible to become issued patents until, among other things, we file national stage patent applications, we may lose our priority date with respect to our PCT patent applications and any patent protection on the inventions disclosed in such PCT patent application within 12 months of filing the related provisional patent application.
-If we do not timely file non-provisional patent applications, we may lose our priority date with respect to our priority date with respect to our priority date with respect to our provisional patent applications filing the related provisional patent application.
-If we do not timely file non-provisional patent applications, we may lose our priority date with respect to our priority date with respect to our provisional patent applications.
-Such as a not eligible to become issued patents and are not eligible to become issued patents until, among other things, we file a non-provisional patent application within 12 months of filing the related provisional patent application.
-If we do not timely file non-provisional patent applications, we may lose our priority date with respect to our priority date with respect to our provisional patent applications.
+Any of our pending PCT patent applications are not eligible to become issued patents until, among other things, we file national stage patent applications within 30 months in the countries in which we seek patent protection.
+If we do not timely file any national stage patent applications, we may lose our priority date with respect to our PCT patent applications and any patent protection on the inventions disclosed in such PCT patent applications.
+Our provisional patent applications may never result in issued patents and are not eligible to become issued patents until, among other things, we file a non-provisional patent application within 12 months of filing the related provisional patent application.
+If we do not timely file non-provisional patent applications, we may lose our priority date with respect to our provisional patent applications and any patent protection on the inventions disclosed in our provisional patent applications.
 While we intend to timely file non-provisional and national stage patent applications relating to our provisional and PCT patent applications, we cannot predict whether any of our current or future patent applications related to FHD-286, FHD-609, or any of our other product candidates, will issue as patents.
 If we do not successfully obtain patent protection, or, even if we do obtain patent protection, if the scope of the patent protection we obtain with respect to FHD-286, FHD-609, or our other product candidates or technology is not sufficiently broad, we will be unable to prevent others from using our technology or from developing or commercializing technology and products similar or identical to ours or other competing products and technologies.